SethSterlin/BigMart-Sales-Prediction/README.md

 This project aims to bridge that gap by combining business analysis and machine learning to answer a core business question:

-> “Given a product’s price, visibility, and outlet characteristics, what level of sales should we realistically expect per outlet?”
+**“Given a product’s price, visibility, and outlet characteristics, what level of sales should we realistically expect per outlet?”**

+### Project Highlights

+- Built an end-to-end retail sales prediction pipeline from EDA to machine learning
+- Used Linear Regression as a baseline and XGBoost to capture non-linear sales drivers
+- XGBoost improved prediction accuracy by ~50% RMSE over Linear Regression
+- Identified outlet characteristics as stronger sales drivers than product attributes
+- Estimated realistic expected sales of **~2,500 per outlet** for business planning

+Tools: `Python`

 ---